NYC Restaurant Week

 (New) American, Carroll Gardens

 I have been here a few times and have never had a disappointing experience.
 A nice vibe and great service – what more can a girl as for?
-For Brunch, it is usually a long wait but it’s worth it – the food is very tasty.
-I love that there’s something for everyone on the menu, the cocktails are delicious and they have a pretty nice wine list as well.
-They have not published their menu for the Summer Edition NYC Restaurant Week as of yet (look out for my update as soon as they do) – below are some of the menu items I tried last Restaurant Week.
+For Brunch, it is usually a long wait, but it’s worth it – the food is delicious.
+I love that there’s something for everyone on the menu, the cocktails are delicious, and they have a pretty nice wine list.
+They have not published their menu for the Summer Edition NYC Restaurant Week yet (look out for my update as soon as they do) – below are some of the menu items I tried last Restaurant Week.

 Lunch